wfaler/mimir/docs/sources/operators-guide/run-production-environment-with-helm/guide.md

 high-availability and horizontal-scalability features of Grafana Mimir in an internal, development environment.

-[//]: # (TODO revisit this paragraph after reading the whole topic to see if
-            the intro still needs some information)
-To achieve high availability, the Helm chart schedules Kubernetes Pods onto different Kubernetes Nodes.
-Also, the chart increases the scale of the Grafana Mimir cluster.

 ## Before you begin

 Meet all the follow prerequisites: